Is the JetBlue Studio the best transcontinental business class product (Spoiler: It is)? Read on to hear my thoughts.

 On my recent red-eye from SFO to JFK, I was lucky enough to find one of the 3x weekly availability on this A321NEO, and was fortunate enough to get a complimentary upgrade at the gate from a regular Mint Suite to the Mint Studio on account of my JetBlue Mosaic 4 status.
 Here are my thoughts.

 My seat was 1F, on the right side of the aircraft.
 The bench to the side of the main seat, has an extra seatbelt (and fold-out tray table), so a fellow passenger can join you for a meal if they'd like.
 Unfortunately, I was flying solo today, but on the plus side, the extra space was all mine.
+This is great if you need some privacy while checking your email or giving instructions to your virtual assistants.

 The first thing that struck me, when I boarded was just how much space you got in the Mint Studio.
 While I've never flown an international First Class, this would certainly rival, and likely beat (in some cases) the space of an international first class product.